Dominick Casola

 Dominick Casola (born August 17, 1987) is an American former professional stock car racing driver who most recently competed in what is now the ARCA Menards Series in 2013.
 He drove in ARCA for a total of four seasons full or part-time.
-He also ran two races in the NASCAR Truck Series, and made one attempt in the Nationwide Series (now Xfinity) in 2008.
+He also ran two races in the NASCAR Truck Series, and made one attempt in the Nationwide Series in 2008.

 Racing career

 Casola started out racing in local Saturday night short track races, winning races and championships along the way.
 He eventually reached the Hooters X-1R Pro Cup Series, which he competed in part-time for a single season in 2006 (in his family's No. 02 car).
 He could not get behind the wheel of a stock car until age seventeen because of New Jersey state regulations.
 Despite this, he worked at sending resumes to many ARCA and NASCAR teams.

-He got a chance to compete in ARCA full-time and for rookie of the year in 2007, driving the No. 1 Ford for Andy Belmont's team and sponsored by his family's business A. Casola Farms.
+Casola got a chance to compete in ARCA full-time and for rookie of the year in 2007, driving the No. 1 Ford for Andy Belmont's team and sponsored by his family's business A. Casola Farms.
 He only missed one race that season, the season-opener at Daytona, with his car owner Belmont in the car for that race (which he failed to qualify for), presumably because Casola had never competed on a plate track before meaning he would not be approved to race.
 Finishing the season thirteenth in points, Casola got three top-ten finishes as well as two top-fives, which were a fifth at Gateway and a third at Talladega.

 For the 2008 season, he joined Win-Tron Racing to drive their No. 32 Dodge part-time, sharing this car with Andy Hanson, Chris Wimmer, James Buescher, Matt Merrell, and Bradley Riethmeyer.
 He ran the first six races of the season, before then only competing in both races at his home track of Pocono as well as Berlin.
 He earned his first top-10 of the season at the first of the two Pocono races.